 3.4.1 The conditional output is intended to drive a percentage uplift in population living within a rail catchment.
-Increasing the proportion of the population living within the catchment of a rail station (e.g. within 15 minutes travel time by their chosen mode) is likely to be a contributory factor in whether that population will choose to use rail as part of their end-to-end journey.
+Increasing the proportion of the population living within the catchment of a rail station (e.g. within 15 minutes travel time by their chosen mode, noting that catchment will depend upon the nature of the journey purpose) is likely to be a contributory factor in whether that population will choose to use rail as part of their end-to-end journey.
 There are two obvious ways to achieve this CO - by shortening journey times to the station or creating new stations with new catchments.

 - 3.4.2 A large evidence base of information was received during the eConsultation to identify areas within the Western Gateway where the rail catchment can be increased.
-These include: - If parking facilities are limited then customers are unable to utilise the facilities stations possess, so this must be considered alongside increasing station catchments; - Improving bus services throughout the region is key to connecting to rail stations; - Where parking is available competition should be introduced such as free parking drawing on the success of parkway stations; - Marketing campaigns to encourage the uptake and benefit of rail travel to hard-to-reach communities; and - Consideration of the time it takes for individuals to travel to stations, implementation of station travel plans to provide this information. - 3.4.3 During reviews of the 64 documents received from various stakeholders across Western Gateway, approximately 36 of them included reference to interventions and aspirations related to improving modal integration throughout the regions stations.
+These include: - If parking facilities are limited then customers are unable to utilise the facilities stations possess, so this must be considered alongside increasing station catchments; - Improving bus services throughout the region is key to connecting to rail stations; - Where parking is available competition should be introduced such as free parking drawing on the success of parkway stations; - Marketing campaigns to encourage the uptake and benefit of rail travel to hard-to-reach communities; and - Consideration of the time it takes for individuals to travel to stations, implementation of station travel plans to provide this information. - Network Rail Wessex Route First/Last Mile strategy to ensure transport solutions which remove the risk of congestion, promote sustainable transformational growth and develop the region's economic capability are introduced. - 3.4.3 During reviews of the 64 documents received from various stakeholders across Western Gateway, approximately 36 of them included reference to interventions and aspirations related to improving modal integration throughout the regions stations.
 In addition, an additional suite of documents highlighting interventions to specifically improve Access to Rail that were submitted to the DfT Restoring Your Railway Ideas Fund have been reviewed.